Montana-Media-Arts/creative-coding-1/modules/week-10/_posts/2017-02-04-reusing-code.md

 With functions, we can _refactor_ our code by encapsulating the repeated portions in a function.
 This new function would then be called instead.
 This will greatly shorten our code, and increase its readability.

-### Breaking it Down
+### Breaking This Process Down

 #### Function Namespace

-The first step to _refactor_ the above code, might be define the function's namespace.
+The first step to _refactor_ the above code, might be to define the function's namespace.

 In this case, we can stick with something simple like;